 To recap, the following characteristics of aging contribute to nail fungus:

 Genetics, Gender, and Hygiene

 Is nail fungus genetic?
 Some gentic factors link 3 may play a contributing role in contracting nail fungus but do not misinterpret this as a genetic predisposition.
 If nail fungus is common in your family history then you could potentially be more susceptible to fungal infections but there is little evidence to support this conclusion.

 Daily contact with others who have nail fungus may play a contributing factor link 16 but it is unlikely.
 If you’re sharing nail utensils such as a clippers or a file with someone who has nail fungus you are more likely to contract it than not.
 Same with sharing footwear or even showering in the same vicinity may improve the likelihood you make contact with the fungi.
 It is not highly contagious link 25 but it is possible you are more likely at risk in these situations.
 If you frequent nail salons you should pay close attention to their sanitation procedures to ensure they switch out utensils between clients to help prevent putting yourself at risk.

 Some research indicates that males are more likely than females to have nail fungus.
 Certain types of infections, such as tinea pedis prefer male carriers link 4.
-Slower nail regrowth which is more common amongst males, as mentioned earlier, plays a role in making the treatment process more difficult and prolonged link 17.
+Slower nail regrowth which is more common amongst males, as mentioned earlier, plays a role in making the process more difficult and prolonged link 17.